Yogi Bear (film): Casting

 Dan Aykroyd, the voice of Yogi Bear in the film, explained that he was trying to evoke the influences that shaped Daws Butler's original Yogi Bear voice: "It's about hitting certain notes, going back to those old Lower East Side rhythms, the Catskills, Jersey, Upstate New York.
 It's the Yiddish language, essentially, being spoken in English.
 It's the 'setup, delivery, punch' that sitcoms live on today.
 That's where the origin of American humor is."
 Aykroyd also stated that he grew up watching Yogi Bear on the long, cold and dark afternoons in his native Ottawa: "As a kid growing up in Ottawa, Ontario, Canada, where the sky turns dark in the winter at about 3:30, Yogi Bear was my fire, my hearth, when I would come home.
 I would immediately turn on the TV while I thawed out."
 Regarding the film, Brevig stated that he didn't want parents who remembered watching Yogi Bear cartoons in their youth to feel marginalized and displaced by the film's contemporary depiction of Yogi Bear.

 Justin Timberlake came on to the film with a prepared Boo-Boo Bear voice; when he was learning to sing when he was younger, he imitated various cartoon characters.

+Visual effects

 Rhythm & Hues Studios (R&H) provided the character animation for Yogi and Boo-Boo Bear and the frog-mouthed turtle in the film; the company had also worked on previous films based on Hanna-Barbera productions, such as The Flintstones (1994) and its prequel Viva Rock Vegas (2000); Scooby-Doo (2002) and its sequel Monsters Unleashed (2004).

+Music

+John Debney composed the film's score.

+The music of the film and this album are both credited to be composed and conducted by American composer John Debney.